sivamovva/TennisEDA/README.md

 match_id,player,set,serve_pts,aces,dfs,first_in,first_won,second_in,second_won,bk_pts,bp_saved,return_pts,return_pts_won,winners,winners_fh,winners_bh,unforced,unforced_fh,unforced_bh

-3) Now, for rally stats (winner, forced/unforced errors) - repo(tennis_matchchartingproject) , file (charting-m-stats-rally.csv)
+4) rally stats (winner, forced/unforced errors) - repo(tennis_matchchartingproject) , file (charting-m-stats-rally.csv)
 columns:
 match_id,row,pts,pl1_won,pl1_winners,pl1_forced,pl1_unforced,pl2_won,pl2_winners,pl2_forced,pl2_unforced

 can combine with #2 above to get nnames of pl1, pl2

-4) Serve return outcome details - repo(tennis_matchchartingproject), file(charting-m-stats-returnoutcomes.csv)
+5) Serve return outcome details - repo(tennis_matchchartingproject), file(charting-m-stats-returnoutcomes.csv)
 has details on return performance
 columns:
 match_id	player	row	pts	pts_won	returnable	returnable_won	in_play	in_play_won	winners	total_shots

-5) Rally Shot direction outcome details - repo (tennis_matchchartingproject), file (charting-m-stats-shortdirectionoutcomes.csv) - This data doesnt include all shots - serve, return and many third shots not included.
+6) Rally Shot direction outcome details - repo (tennis_matchchartingproject), file (charting-m-stats-shortdirectionoutcomes.csv) - This data doesnt include all shots - serve, return and many third shots not included.
 So generally gives a sense of shot direction once the players settle into a rally.
 Useful stuff, especially starting in the 2000's where rallies got longer

-6) Key Points - In tennis, all points are not equal.
+7) Key Points - In tennis, all points are not equal.
 Performance on key points matters a lot - In this data set, key points are breakpoints (on serve and return), game points (serve and return) and deuce points(serve and return).
 30-ALL is also a key point according to me, and there is raw data available to parse the stats on 30-ALL but i will save that for later.
 Currently going to use the summary stats available.

 repo (tennis_matchchartingproject), files (charting-m-stats-keypointsreturn.csv, charting-m-stats-keypointsserve.csv)

-7) Return depth details = repo(tennis_matchchartingproject), file(charting-m-stats-returndepth.csv)
+8) Return depth details = repo(tennis_matchchartingproject), file(charting-m-stats-returndepth.csv)
 columns:
 match_id	player	row	returnable	shallow	deep	very_deep	unforced	err_net	err_deep	err_wide	err_wide_deep